nixpulvis/nixpulvis.github.io/_research/2019-07-23-secure-multi-party-communication.md

 Bob ($$\color{red}{B}$$).

-Both $$\color{blue}A$$ and $$\color{red}B$$ can create values which may only be revealed or used in _authentication contexts_ which they permit.
+Both $$\color{blue}A$$ and $$\color{red}B$$ can create values which may only be revealed or used in _authentication contexts_ which they control.

 $$
 \color{blue}{\bullet} \ a = \color{blue}{f(x,\color{red} y)} \\